MicrosoftDocs/power-platform/power-platform/admin/api-request-limits-allocations.md

 ---
-title: Requests limits and allocations | Microsoft Docs
+title: Requests limits and allocations
-description: Power Platform Requests limits and allocations
+description: Power Platform requests limits and allocations
 author: MicroSri
+contributors:
+  - cvassallo
+  - v-aangie
+  - ShawnNandiMSFT
+  - PriyaKodukula
 ms.component: pa-admin
 ms.topic: conceptual
-ms.date: 09/20/2022
+ms.date: 07/10/2024
 ms.subservice: admin
 ms.author: sriknair
 ms.reviewer: angieandrews
-contributors:
-  - ShawnNandiMSFT
-  - PriyaKodukula
 search.audienceType:
   - admin
 ---
 # Requests limits and allocations

-Power Platform Request limits exist to help ensure service levels, availability, and quality of the platform.
+Power Platform requests limits exist to help ensure service levels, availability, and quality of the platform.
 There are limits to the number of requests users can make each day across Power Apps, Power Automate, Microsoft Copilot Studio, and Dynamics 365 applications.

 ## What is a Microsoft Power Platform request?

 Requests in Microsoft Power Platform consist of various actions that a user makes across various products.
-At a high level, hereafter is what constitutes an API request:
+At a high level, the following list is what constitutes an API request:

-- **Power Apps** – all API requests to connectors and Microsoft Dataverse.
+- **Power Apps**: All API requests to connectors and Microsoft Dataverse.
-- **Power Automate** – all API requests to connectors, process advisor analysis, HTTP actions, and built-in actions from initializing variables to a simple compose action.
+- **Power Automate**: All API requests to connectors, process advisor analysis, HTTP actions, and built-in actions from initializing variables to a simple compose action.
 Both succeeded and failed actions count towards these limits.
-Additionally, retries and other requests from pagination count as action executions as well.
-For more information, see [What counts as Power Platform request?](power-automate-licensing/faqs.md#what-counts-as-power-platform-request)
+Additionally, retries and other requests from pagination count as action executions.
+Learn more in [What counts as Power Platform request?](power-automate-licensing/faqs.md#what-counts-as-power-platform-request)
-- **Microsoft Copilot Studio** - API requests (or calls) to Power Automate flows from within a chatbot conversation.
+- **Microsoft Copilot Studio**: API requests (or calls) to Power Automate flows from within a chatbot conversation.
-- **Dataverse** – all create, read, update, and delete (CRUD), assign, and share operations including user-driven and internal system requests required to complete CRUD transactions, and special operations like share or assign.
+- **Dataverse**: All create, read, update, and delete (CRUD), assign, and share operations including user-driven and internal system requests required to complete CRUD transactions, and special operations like share or assign.
 These operations can be from any client or application (including Dynamics 365) and using any endpoint (SOAP or REST).
 These operations include, but aren't limited to, plug-ins, classic workflows, and custom controls making the earlier-mentioned operations.

 > [!NOTE]
 > For Dataverse, there's a small set of system internal operations that are excluded from limits, such as login, logout, and system metadata operations.

-The sections hereafter describe the request types and the limits established for each.
+The following sections describe the request types and the limits established for each.

 ## Licensed user request limits